OlivierLD/ROB/raspberry-sailor/RaspberryPythonServers/python/pure.python.bme280/README.md

-# A Python BME280 server
+# A pure Python BME280 server
 ## A use-case

 This shows the implementation of a pure Python server to get to the data emitted by a BME280.